 Edward ‘Ned’ Kelly was born in 1854.
 As a teenager he was in trouble with the police and took to stealing horses.

 Feeling driven by police harassment, and the wrongful imprisonment of his mother on perjured police evidence, Kelly fled into the bush in mid-1878.
-Joined there by his brother, Dan, and two others, Joe Byrne and Steve Hart, they became the Kelly gang.
+Joined there by his brother, Dan, and 2 others, Joe Byrne and Steve Hart, they became the Kelly gang.

 Kelly penned a detailed ‘manifesto’ of his grievances and tried to have it published.
 A transcription of Kelly’s Jerilderie letter is part of the National Museum collection.

 The Kelly gang was eventually cornered at the Glenrowan Inn.
 The police surrounded the pub, and a gun battle raged throughout the night of 27–28 June 1880.
 The gang had made suits of improvised armour to protect themselves.
 Each suit, made from the mould boards of ploughs, weighed about 44 kilograms.